dsankouski/dsankouski/README.md

 ### Hi there 👋

-I'm test automation engineer at Veloce.
-In free time I often play with smartphones and Linux
+⚡ In free time I often play with smartphones and Linux

 ![](https://img.shields.io/github/stars/dsankouski)